ScottW514/terraform-provider-datapower/docs/data-sources/sshclientprofile.md

 page_title: "datapower_sshclientprofile Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  SSH client profile
+  An SSH client profile defines the authentication type, credentials, and cipher suites to use for an SSH client connection.
 ---

 # datapower_sshclientprofile (Data Source)

-SSH client profile
+An SSH client profile defines the authentication type, credentials, and cipher suites to use for an SSH client connection.

 ## Example Usage